The 13 Best Restaurant Websites You Can Learn From

 1. Improve navigation with a simple and mobile-friendly design

 When customers land on your homepage, they should instantly know how to navigate your site.
-Keep the design simple and resist the urge to add unnecessary content or images.
+Keep the website design for your restaurant simple and resist the urge to add unnecessary content or images.
 Every element should serve a purpose and prioritize essential information, like contact information or the menu.

 A simple, mobile-friendly design is also important for boosting sales across devices.
 Our recent Owner.com mobile marketing study backs this up, finding that restaurants with mobile apps see 85% more repeat customers.